cognitive-robots/gce_vbai_lrp_paper_resources/videos/qualitative_experiments/README.md

 ```
 where each variable --- indicated via braces --- is substituted as described here:
 - type: "vis", "sim", "alt", or "combined" to reflect the video depicting either the raw observation, simulation with causing action, simulation without causing action, or all three combined respectively.
-- dataset: "highd", "ind", or "exid" depending upon the dataset the depicted scene is taken from.
+- dataset: "highd", "ind", "ind2", or "exid" describing which dataset the depicted scene is taken from.
 - scene: The recording id of the scene depicted.
 - start: The start frame of the scene depicted.
 - end: The end frame of the scene depicted.